What is the Cortana App?

 Choose “New,” then select “Key.”
 You will then name the new key in the list.
 Call it “Windows Search.”
 Right-click on the newly created key to select it.

 When you right-click “Windows Search,” you need to choose “New” and then “DWORD (32-bit Value).”

 Name this “AllowCortana” (no space between the words and no quotation marks).
 Set the Value data to “0.”

-Now, go to the Start menu and click the Power icon and choose to restart.
-When you do this, the Cortana search bar will be replaced with a regular search option.
+Locate the start menu and click the Power icon, and choose restart.
+Afterward, the Cortana search bar will be replaced with a regular search option.

 Open the File Explorer by typing “File Explorer” into the Start menu search bar.
 You could also click on the “Documents” icon.
-In file explorer, navigate click on “This PC” and select the “C:” drive.
+In file explorer, navigate, click “This PC,” and select the “C:” drive.

 Find the “Windows” file and open it.
 Then, open “SystemApps.”

 Find the folder named “Microsoft.Windows.Cortana_cw5n1h2txyewy.”
-Slowly click twice on the folder and rename it “xMicrosoft.Windows.Cortana_cw5n1h2txyewy” or something else different but make sure you name it something you will remember so you can find it again if you need to return it to its original state.
-When you try to rename it, you will get a message saying “Folder Access Denied.”
+Slowly click twice on the folder and rename it “xMicrosoft.Windows.Cortana_cw5n1h2txyewy” or something else easy to remember you need to return it to its original state.
+When you try to rename it, you will get a message saying, “Folder Access Denied.”
 Click “Continue.”

 Click “Continue.”
 When you get the message asking if you want to allow an app to make changes choose yes.

 You will see a message telling you the Folder is in use.
 Without closing this window, open the task manager by right-clicking on the taskbar and choosing “Task manager.”